aws-samples/aws-digital-content-creation-render-environment/README.md

 ### Prerequisites
 1. To deploy the application you will require an AWS account.
 If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
 Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.
 1. If deploying an [AWS Client VPN](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/client-vpn-user-what-is.html) endpoint.
 You must generate a server/client certificate and upload those certificates to [AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).
-Click [here](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual) and follow the instructions in Mutual authentication to create  client and server certificates.
+Click [here](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual) and follow the instructions in Mutual authentication to create a client and server certificates.
 1. Configuration to AWS Client VPN is done via [AWS CLI](https://aws.amazon.com/cli/).
 You need to [install](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) AWS CLI if you are planning to use Client VPN.

 ### Deployment